 Although some bloggers claim the Caliber UN-815 that powers the watch to be manufactured in-house, it is -regretfully- not really so.

-It is not yet clear how much Ulysse Nardin is going to ask for this piece of art, but it is definitely a must have for those tired of super-massive timepiece of the last decade.
+It is not yet clear how much Ulysse Nardin is going to ask for this piece of art, but it is definitely a must-have for those tired of the super-massive timepiece of the last decade.